courtcraw/mesadu_wdbinaries/docs/lab3.md

 Navigate back to <code>run_star_extras</code> and initialize some variables.
 We will use a <code>log_Mdot_interp</code> as an intermediate variable in our calculation whose type is real, a counter integer <code>i</code>, and 2 element arrays for <code>star_age</code>, <code>log_dt</code>, and <code>log_Mdot</code>.
 These declarations should be done above the statement <code>ierr=0</code>, but order does not matter.
 Remember to format the declarations correctly as <code>type :: name</code> and don't forget to add in the necessary placeholder variables, <code>placeholder_i</code> and  <code>placeholder_r</code>.
 Note, we are using 2 element arrays for certain data as they allow space for us to store values for both the current and previous timesteps.

 An example of variable initialization is below.
-Feel free to read more about Fortran arrays [here](https://web.stanford.edu/class/me200c/tutorial_90/07_arrays.html).
-Another good resource for Fortran90 basics is [this](https://pages.mtu.edu/~shene/COURSES/cs201/NOTES/F90-Basics.pdf).
+Feel free to read more about Fortran arrays <a href="https://web.stanford.edu/class/me200c/tutorial_90/07_arrays.html" target="_blank">here</a>.
+Another good resource for Fortran90 basics is <a href="https://pages.mtu.edu/~shene/COURSES/cs201/NOTES/F90-Basics.pdf" target="_blank">this</a>.
 Feel free to explore these resources at your own pace after the Summer School.

 ```fortran
 !
 Add Variables